-- Data visualisation skills: The ability to present complex data in a visually appealing and understandable manner is critical for effective communication and decision-making.
+- Data visualization skills: The ability to present complex data in a visually appealing and understandable manner is critical for effective communication and decision-making.

-- Statistical analysis skills: Understanding statistical concepts and methods enables organisations to derive meaningful insights and make data-driven decisions.
+- Statistical analysis skills: Understanding statistical concepts and methods enables organizations to derive meaningful insights and make data-driven decisions.

 - Machine learning skills: As machine learning continues to shape various industries, the demand for individuals with expertise in this field continues to rise.